 I’ve been so pleased with how this turned out!

-I had originally thought about using command hooks, but I don’t believe they would have worked well with the texture of the wall.
+I had originally thought about using command hooks, but I don’t believe they would have worked well with the heavy texture of the wall.

 My crafting nook is the last space in the house that I setup and with it pretty much done, I am so happy to say I feel like I can start getting back into making mode! #makersgonnamake